Hillsboro Ballpark: History

 On June 5, the city council approved the offer sheet with Short Season, LLC in a unanimous vote, and agreed to hire Hoffman and SRG to design and build the facility.
 The deal was contingent upon Short Season signing-off on the deal, plus approval of the league, as well as both Minor and Major League Baseball.
 The city also acknowledged that revenues may not be enough to cover the debt payment, and that the city may need to use funds paid by Intel Corporation to the city as part of that company’s tax breaks or other city funds to cover any shortfall.
 Both the Bears and the Northwest League approved the offer sheet on June 8, and the city signed an agreement with the team on June 26.
 Final approval of the move was needed by September 4, 2012, from the league, Minor League Baseball, and Major League Baseball (MLB), with construction scheduled to start in October 2012.
 Milwaukie still hoped to land a team from the league as well, and their plan had the support of Portland Mayor Sam Adams.

 MLB gave the final approval in August 2012 for the relocation, clearing the way for construction to begin.
 A ground-breaking ceremony with local leaders and team ownership was held on September 21, 2012.
 In February 2013, the main piece of public art was revealed to be a sculpture entitled Barometer to be created by Devin Laurence Field.
 Construction ended in mid-June 2013 with a public opening on June 13.
 The final construction costs totaled $15.55 million.
 The Hops' first home game was on June 17, 2013, with a sellout crowd of 4,710 in attendance.
 The stadium was named project of the year for 2013 by the American Public Works Association for public projects in Oregon between $5 and $25 million.

 On May 13, 2014, the Ron Tonkin Family of Dealerships signed a ten-year naming rights deal with the city at $150,000 per year, giving the ballpark its new name of Ron Tonkin Field.

 Tonkin Field hosted the Northwest League's all-star game in 2017.

-It was announced in March 2023 that the Hillsboro Hops will build a new ballpark for the 2025 season instead of renovating Ron Tonkin Field.
+It was announced in March 2023 that the Hillsboro Hops would build a new ballpark for the 2025 season instead of renovating Ron Tonkin Field.
+The new ballpark opened for the 2026 season to replace Ron Tonkin Field.